reimagined/resolve/docs/api/view-model/resolver.md

 {
-  cursor, // The data cursor used to traverse the events included into the query result set. eventTypes, // The list of event types available to the client. aggregateIds, // List of aggregate IDs available to th client.
+  cursor, // The data cursor used to traverse the events included into the query result set. eventTypes, // The list of event types available to the client. aggregateIds, // List of aggregate IDs available to the client.
 }
 ```